2018 Newcastle City Council election

 The 2018 Newcastle City Council elections took place on 3 May 2018, on the same day as other local elections across the United Kingdom.

 For the first time since 2004, boundary changes occurred across Newcastle upon Tyne and the entire council was up for re-election.
 In June 2016, the Boundary Commission published draft proposals of potential new ward boundaries, with significant changes throughout the entirety of the city, though with some wards remaining the same.

 The Conservative Party candidate for the Manor Park ward, Florence Kirkby, is 96 years old and is believed to be one of the oldest people to stand in the United Kingdom in an election.

-Result
+Result Summary

 Council Composition

 Prior to the election, the composition of the council was:

 After the election, the composition of the council is: